 Treatment: OU will use your health information to provide you with medical treatment/services and for treatment activities of other health care providers.
 Examples: Your health information may be used by doctors and students involved in your care.
 OU maintains medical information about its patients in an electronic medical record that allows OU to share medical information for treatment purposes.
 This facilitates access to medical information by other health care providers who provide care to you.
 OU may use an electronic prescribing gateway with pharmacies.

-Payment: OU may use your health information for payment activities, such as to determine plan coverage, to bill/collect, or to help another health care provider with payment activities.
-Example: Your health information may be released to an insurance company to get pre-approval of or payment for services.
+Payment: OU may use or share your health information for payment activities, such as to determine plan coverage, to bill/collect your account, or to help another health care provider with payment activities.
+Example: Your health information may be released to an insurance company to get pre-approval of or payment for services or to a collection agency if your account is not paid.

 Operations: OU may use your health information for uses necessary to run its healthcare businesses, such as to conduct quality assessment activities, train, or arrange for legal services.
 Example: OU may use your health information to conduct internal audits to verify proper billing procedures.